Howling VI: The Freaks: Reception

 The reception for this film was initially somewhat mediocre at best, but it has improved over time.
-The Freaks is near-unanimously regarded as one of the best "Howling" sequels, with praise singled out for its characters, makeup and premise.
-WhatCulture ranked the film at number 3 on its list of the best "Howling" films: "It is so bizarre, but the flawless make-up and the resultant vampire-wolf battle make it work".
-Screen Rant ranked the film at number 4 on its list of the best "Howling" films: "The vampire design ... is actually pretty cool, and Passenger 57 actor Bruce Payne makes for a good villain".
+The Freaks is near-unanimously regarded as one of the best Howling sequels, with praise singled out for its characters, makeup and premise.
+WhatCulture ranked the film at number 3 on its list of the best Howling films: "It is so bizarre, but the flawless make-up and the resultant vampire-wolf battle make it work".
+Screen Rant ranked the film at number 4 on its list of the best Howling films: "The vampire design ... is actually pretty cool, and Passenger 57 actor Bruce Payne makes for a good villain".
 Leonard Maltin wrote in his book 2015 Movie & Video Guide that Howling VI is "intelligently written, especially for this series, but pretentious with vague Ray Bradburyesque undertones".
 The DVD & Video Guide 2004 noted that "special effects that leave a lot to be desired diminish this really strange entry in the long-running werewolf series".
 The film critic Wheeler Winston Dixon stated that the film "presents an interesting series of premises and was a neatly original entry in the long running series".
-He also stated that Payne gave a "delicious" performance as Harker and that, in his vampiric state, he looked "somewhat like Max Schreck in Murnau's Nosferatu, but in his humanoid state he exudes nothing but charm".
+He also stated that Payne gave a "delicious" performance as R.B.
+Harker and that, in his vampiric state, he looked "somewhat like Max Schreck in Murnau's Nosferatu, but in his humanoid state he exudes nothing but charm".

-Kim Newman said that the film perked up the saga by pitting a nice-guy werewolf (Brendan Hughes) against a "nasty vampire" (Bruce Payne).
+Kim Newman said that the film perked up the saga by pitting a nice-guy werewolf Ian Richards (Brendan Hughes) against a "nasty vampire" (Bruce Payne).
 Frederick Clarke described Payne as an "elegant and suave" vampire and also noted the Nosferatu allusions.
 John Ferguson stated that "Hope Perello's take on the familiar tale, in which a sort of good werewolf battles against an even more hideous band of freaks, actually holds up better than most".
 Andrew Pragasm wrote that "by far the strongest of The Howling sequels, film number six takes the time to explore its quirky characters and deepen relationships before getting down to the werewolf versus vampire stuff".
 Felix Vasquez opined that the film sought to "channel Tod Browning’s Freaks mixed with a tacked on werewolf vs. vampire battle, than actually trying to delve in to the werewolf mythos like the former movies".
 In Vasquez's view: "In the end, it's just a middling gimmicky sequel, with Bruce Payne giving a charismatic turn as a villain, making up for the forgettable turn by the entire cast, including Brendan Hughes".
 Seth Miller said that "this sequel has probably some of the most likable characters in the series, as has as some decent make-up effects work, particularly on Harker in vampire form, as well as a character named Winston (Sean Gregory Sullivan), a sympathetic man held against his will in the circus and displayed as the Alligator Boy due to a rare skin decease".
 Lawrence Cohn described the film as a tasteless but effective shocker.